egaraev/ASP.NET-projects/README.md

 # ASP.NET-projects
-All my ASP.NET and C# project from the past.
+All my ASP.NET and C# projects from the past.
 Moved from local repos to github